What's it all about?

 I have an insatiable passion for art.
 Creating art is how I make sense of the world.
 I explore issues which are both personal and political, both local and global.
 This stems from my desire to understand what it might feel like to be someone else, to tap into a universal compassion, and to break down barriers that hinder connection.

 Historically, textiles have been used for basic human needs: protection, warmth, survival, decoration and self-expression.
-We swaddle our newborns, don our besst threads and wrap our deceased in cloth.
+We swaddle our newborns, on special occasions we don our best threads, and at life's end we wrap our loved ones in cloth.
 Fabric is intimately human and inherently familiar.
 I build on this universal human connection to speak directly to other inherently human qualities: injustice, discrimination, fear, and also peace and beauty.

 I balance my often-weighty subject matter with the simplicity of a running stitch, the beautiful curve of an unencumbered thread, the texture of a frayed edge, and sometimes the wash of watercolor or immediacy of a graphite line.
 These things bring me joy as I process the ever-changing world in which I live.

 Born and raised in the farmlands of Illinois, my path forward has been global.
 I had the good fortune to be a graduate of Bamberg American High School in Germany which inspired me to earn a BA in International Relations and travel throughout Europe and Asia for work, study and pleasure.

 After making Colorado my home, I began a rigorous independent study of fiber art and surface design, thanks to a vibrant local fiber art community.
 I eventually returned to academia for an MFA degree in Fiber from Colorado State University.